AIBlockOfficial/Network/src/bin/dbs_v_0_6_0_readme.md

 ## In a separate clone of znp and noam:
  * checkout ZNP at tag v1.1.2 tag | commit ID 20f7df91
  * checkout NAOM at commit ID 33a41339
- * Make sure znp cargo.toml point to corresponding a_block_chain
+ * Make sure znp cargo.toml point to corresponding tw_chain

 ## Generate database and snapshots in v0.5.0 clone